JSLent/belly-button-challenge/README.md

 ## How to Run

-Open the `index.html` file in a web browser to view the dashboard.
+Go to https://jslent.github.io/belly-button-challenge/ or open the `index.html` file in a web browser to view the dashboard.